keszocze/tt10_SSMCl/README.md

 #### 8-bit Multiplier
 The 8-bit multiplier is simply a specialization of the general n-bit multiplier as explained above.
-The use it, use the bidiretional ports as described in the table in the pinout section below.
+The select it, assert `mulSel=100` and use the bidiretional ports as described in the table in the pinout section below.

 The following abbreviated wave trace shows the multiplication
 $138 \cdot 86 =  (10101010)_2  \cdot (01010110)_2 = 11868 = (0010111001011100)_2$.